mccright/rand-notes/Resources-For-Economy-Watching.md

 * U.S. Congressional Research Service: [https://crsreports.congress.gov/](https://crsreports.congress.gov/)
 * USAspending -- the official open data source of federal spending information: [https://www.usaspending.gov/](https://www.usaspending.gov/)
 * Although much of it is time-delayed, WorldBank trending data can be useful for building perspective [https://data.worldbank.org/](https://data.worldbank.org/)
+* An interesting CBO report "The Budget and Economic Outlook: 2022 to 2032" that includes lots of analysis covering the period 1972-2022, as well as accompanying projections through 2032 (*and beyond*).
+Especially interesting may be "Appendix B: The 10-Year Outlook for Major Federal Trust Funds" -- with special emphasis on Social Security and on Medicare’s Trust Funds, along with military and civilian retirement, and the highway & mass transit trust funds: [https://www.cbo.gov/publication/58147](https://www.cbo.gov/publication/58147).
+Reading this report leaves me believing that this is an area that will be the focus of material energy and creativity soon -- effort that could influence other areas of the economy...

 **Use** the data above.
 Try to isolate it from the economic *religions* that dominate too many of the published discussions about the economy: